finbarkizito/hr-tableau-dashboard/scripts/building-charts.md

 We calculated Age using a year-level date difference between Birth Date and Today, then grouped Age into bins representing predefined age ranges.
 These bins were used consistently across demographic charts.

-We derived Location using a CASE statement that classified New York as HQ and all other states as Branch, and defined Status based on whether Termination Date was null.
+With that, we can then derive the Location using a CASE statement that classified New York as HQ and all other states as Branch, and define Status based on whether Termination Date was null.

 We created Percentage Total Hired using a table calculation dividing total hires by the window total, and Highlight Max using a WINDOW_MAX comparison to support conditional formatting.
 Additional helper fields included Full Name and Length of Hire calculated using Hire Date and Termination Date logic.